mardiros/blacksmith/docs/source/user/glossary.rst

    server-side service discovery
-      The client is calling a proxy server that maintain its backends server list by receiving notification of the term:`service registry` to maintain.
+      The client is calling a proxy server that maintain its backends server list by receiving notification of the :term:`service registry` to maintain.

    service
       | A process that expose an API.